Originally Posted April 2016

 Where Can I Find More Information?

-If you’re looking to learn more about Lyme disease, watch this video of our very own Dr. Garabedian explaining the complex illness.
+If you’re looking to learn more about Lyme disease, check out these websites:

 - Visit the website for ILADS (The International Lyme and Associated Diseases Society